 Stage 4 – Arrival & Settlement Support

-Refugees arrive in Canada with Permanent Residence status.
+Former refugees arrive in Canada with Permanent Residence status.
+Their "refugee" days are over and they should not be referred to as "refugees" any longer.
 With the assistance of their sponsoring group, they have much to do and learn, particularly during the first weeks & months of settlement.
 Throughout the settlement period, sponsoring groups will:

 - refer to their settlement plan and checklist